Ennahda: 2011–2014 Troika government

-Ennahda was part of the Troika government, along with Ettakatol, and CPR.
+Ennahda was part of the Troika government, along with two left-wing parties.
+Ettakatol and CPR.
 The government was criticized for mediocre economic performance, not stimulating the tourism industry, poor relations with Tunisia's biggest trading partner France.
 In particular it was criticized for not monitoring and controlling radical Islamists (such as Ansar al-Sharia) who were blamed for, among other things, attempting to Islamise the country, the 2012 ransacking and burning of the American embassy.

 The Troika government faced many challenges domestically and regionally including reviving an economy that had contracted by 1.9% after the Revolution, rising unemployment, managing the influx of over a million Libyan refugees due to the Libyan war, and a wave of social protests.
 The Troika government reasserted state control over 80 percent of the mosques that had been taken over by extremists in the chaotic period immediately after the revolution.

 On 19 February 2013, following the assassination of Chokri Belaid and ensuing protests, Prime Minister Hamadi Jebali resigned from his office, a move which was deemed unprecedented by analysts.
 The move followed his attempt to form a technocratic government.
 Ennahda, however, rejected his resignation insisting on a government of politicians and Jebali formally resigned after a meeting with President Moncef Marzouki saying it was in the best interests of the country.
 He said: "I promised if my initiative did not succeed I would resign as head of the government, and this is what I am doing following my meeting with the president.
 Today there is a great disappointment among the people and we must regain their trust and this resignation is a first step."